DeNepo/welcome-to-js/README.md

 - 🥚 **[./strict-mode](./strict-mode)**: a quick read and a couple examples. long story short: always use strict mode.
+- 🥚 **[./errors](./errors)**: A quick read about what errors are and how you can undo them.
+The Debugging module will go into much more depth on errors.
 - 🥚 **[./reading-programs](./reading-programs)**: Practice reading interactive
   programs.
 This includes identifying variables, tracing code like the computer, drawing on the code, and asking good questions.